The Big Sky

 ABOUT THE PRINTS

 Metal prints use a special new process where ink is infused into a coating on glossy aluminum.
 This creates a luxury print with three dimentional depth and luminance.
 These prints are fade resistant, water resistant and have amazing detail.
-Metal prints come with a flush mount metal frame with a dark pewter color.
+Metal prints come with a flush mount metal frame with a silver color.
 Larger sizes and other framing options are available.
 Please contact me for a quote.
 These prints can be made up to 96 inches in the long dimension.

 Paper prints are printed on Kodak paper.